Hunter Hunter Ending, Explained

 Hunter Hunter Plot Synopsis

 His failure to acknowledge and adapt to these changes ends up costing him and his family dearly.
 After he discovers several bodies in various stages of decomposition in an area in the forest marked with X signs, he realizes that a different kind of predator is prowling close to his home.
-Instead of going to the authorities with these findings, he decides to take care of it himself, a decision that proves to be catastrophic not only for him but also for his wife and daughter.
+Instead of going to the authorities with these findings, he decides to take care of it himself, which proves to be catastrophic for him and his wife and daughter.

 Hunter Hunter Ending